 About Living Aleppo

-Living Aleppo is an outdoor exhibition to convey to the Dutch public the consequences of years of war in Syria, focusing on the destruction in Aleppo.
+Living Aleppo is an outdoor exhibition that conveys to the Dutch public the consequences of years of war in Syria, focusing on the destruction in Aleppo.
 The exhibition revolves around the stories of several individuals who stayed behind during the bombings in Aleppo and survived the violence, including a physician, a journalist, a teacher, a professor….

 The exhibition Living Aleppo raises questions such as: how can Aleppo become a city again?
 The city needs to be rebuilt.
 Buildings, as well as trust.
 Trust between the people needs to be restored.
 These people have been shooting at each other for years and will have to learn to coexist again.